7 Effective Office And Bedroom Combination Layout Ideas

 With the following tips, your combined work and rest space can be a place to be productive and get the rejuvenating rest you need.

-Use a bedroom desk instead of an office desk to keep consistent with bedroom décor.
+• Use a compact desk instead of an large workstation to keep consistent with bedroom décor.

-• Make sure you have adequate lighting, especially in the area of your office workstation.
+• Make sure you have adequate lighting, especially in the area of your desk.
 Floor or table lamps should be used for task work in combination with ceiling lights.

-Add shelves or a storage system to your office area to separate it from the bedroom space.
+• Add shelves or a storage system to your work area to separate it from the bedroom space.

-If your office desk is close to your bed, use one side to double as a night table with a lamp and phone charging station.
+• If your desk is close to your bed, use one side to double as a night table with a lamp and phone charging station.

 • If you have trouble with distractions from sound you can use different soundproofing tricks that can help insulate doors, floors and ceilings to eliminate bothersome sounds.